Bullying and cyberbullying

-And if talking face to face is just too difficult at the moment, there are some really good support services online where you can be anonymous (if you need to be) and still get excellent advice.
+And if talking face to face is just too difficult at the moment, there are good support services online.
+You don't need to give away your name.

-- Kooth is a free, safe and confidential online service where you can find someone to talk to when you need it.
-Just keeping problems bottled up isn't a long term fix but talking through things can really help.
-You can read more in our information pages or visit their website www.kooth.com
+- Talk to an expert online using Kooth.
+Kooth is a free, safe and confidential online service where you can find someone to talk to when you need it.

-- ChildLine - provide a telephone helpline and community message boards to support young people
+- Get support from ChildLine - provide a telephone helpline and community message boards to support young people

 Tell us what you think